savely-krasovsky/homelab/README.md

 - Stores media and downloads on NFS share.
 - SELinux support.

+I also have some observability:

+  - Storage: VictoriaMetrics and VictoriaLogs.
+  - Scrapping and writing: Grafana Alloy.
+  - Visualization: Grafana.
+  - Traces are not supported for now.

 ## Caveats

 This is not a ready-to-use configuration that you can just apply.
 It requires initialized state.